m2w/talaria-dart/README.md

 # Why?

 Because I personally find the approach using github issues less than ideal.
-Commit comments have the advantage of being directly "attached" to the relevant file.
+Commit comments have the notable advantage of being directly "attached" to the relevant content.

 # How?